 Installation and setup of HitTail is über-easy – there’s a Hittail WordPress plugin for that:) Just install the plugin, connect your site to HitTail, and boom! you’re done.

-In my opinion Google Webmaster Tools is the most underrated, underestimated, undervalued SEO tool on this planet (maybe the Martians have a better one, who knows?).
-GWT is so simple – anyone can use it.
+In my opinion Google Search Console is the most underrated, underestimated, undervalued SEO tool on this planet (maybe the Martians have a better one, who knows?).
+GSC is so simple – anyone can use it.

 Heads or tails?
 Long or short?